 Why It Is Done

 Surgical repair is recommended for inguinal hernias that are causing pain or other symptoms.
-It's also recommended for hernias that are incarcerated or strangulated.
 Surgery is always recommended for inguinal hernias in children.

-Laparoscopic surgery repair may not be right for people who:
+Laparoscopic surgery repair may not be an option for people who:

 • Have bleeding disorders such as hemophilia or immune thrombocytopenic purpura (ITP).

-• Are taking a medicine (called a blood thinner) that prevents blood clots.
+• Are taking a blood thinner that prevents blood clots.

 • Have had many belly surgeries.
 Scar tissue may make the surgery harder to do through the laparoscope.